BenjiFischman/WebexByCiscoDemo/client/README.md

 ### Backlog for this particular repo:
-* Add a home landing page and navigation menu [X].
+- [x] ~~Add a home landing page and navigation menu.~~
 * Maybe land this example on the [awesome list](https://github.com/CiscoDevNet/awesome-webex), pending stakeholder feedback...
 * Add a Spaces chat to the Room functionality and continue the conversation.
 * Leverage the work of others from widgets swimlane to add additional experiences.
 * Build an example with a serverless proxy to manage and load balance.
 * Integrate Jest or another testing framework.

+## Contributing

+Keep it casual for now, please fork the repo, create a feature branch and tag the original author and maintainer for a review.